Sam Haggerty Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 24th in the league.
+- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 23rd in MLB.

-- The Rangers have the 16th-ranked team ERA among all MLB pitching staffs (4.29).
+- The Rangers have the 17th-ranked team ERA across all league pitching staffs (4.31).

-- Rangers pitchers combine to allow 193 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Rangers pitchers combine to surrender 197 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.